-Table C-1Resource attributes (continued) Resource attributes Description Enabled (user-defined) Indicates agents monitor the resource.
-If a resource is created dynamically while VCS is running, you must enable the resource before VCS monitors it.
+Resource attributes Description Enabled Indicates agents monitor the resource. (user-defined) If a resource is created dynamically while VCS is running, you must enable the resource before VCS monitors it.
 For more information on how to add or enable resources, see the chapters on administering VCS from the command line and graphical user interfaces.
 When Enabled is set to 0, it implies a disabled resource.
-Type and dimension: boolean-scalar Default: If you specify the resource in main.cf prior to starting VCS, the default value for the start is the set of the set Flags (system use only) Provides additional information for the state of a resource.
+Type and dimension: boolean-scalar Default: If you specify the resource in main.cf prior to starting VCS, the default value for this attribute is 1, otherwise it is 0.
+Flags (system use only) Provides additional information for the state of a resource.
 Primarily this attribute raises flags pertaining to the resource.
-Values: NORMAL Standard working order.
-RESTARTING The agent is attempting to restart the resource because the resource was detected as offline in latest monitor cycle unexpectedly.
+Values: (-);; ADMIN WAIT-The running configuration of a system is lost.
+RESTARTING -The agent is attempting to restart the resource because the resource was detected as offline in latest monitor cycle unexpectedly.
 See RestartLimit attribute for more information.
-STATE UNKNOWN The latest monitor call by the agent could not determine if the resource was online or offline.
-MONITOR TIMEDOUT The latest monitor call by the agent was terminated because it exceeded the maximum time specified by the static attribute MonitorTimeout.
-UNABLE TO OFFLINE The agent attempted to offline the resource but the resource did not go offline.
+STATE UNKNOWN-The latest monitor call by the agent could not determine if the resource was online or offline.
+MONITOR TIMEDOUT - The latest monitor call by the agent was terminated because it exceeded the maximum time specified by the static attribute MonitorTimeout.
+UNABLE TO OFFLINE-The agent attempted to offline the resource but the resource did not go offline.
 This flag is also set when a resource faults and the clean function completes successfully, but the subsequent monitor hangs or is unable to determine resource status.
-Group (system use only) Type and dimension: integer-scalar Default: Not applicable.
-String name of the service group to which the resource belongs.
-Type and dimension: string-scalar Default: Not applicable
+Type and dimension: integer-scalarDefault: Not applicable.
+Group String name of the service group to which the resource belongs. (system use only) Type and dimension: string-scalar Default: Not applicable.

-Resource attributes Description IState The internal state of a resource.
-In addition to the State attribute, this attribute shows to which (system use only) state the resource is transitioning.
-Values: NOT WAITING Resource is not in transition.
-WAITING TO GO ONLINE Agent notified to bring the resource online but procedure not yet complete.
-WAITING FOR CHILDREN ONLINE Resource to be brought online, but resource depends on at least one offline resource.
+Resource attributes Description IState (system use only) The internal state of a resource.
+In addition to the State attribute, this attribute shows to which state the resource is transitioning.
+Values: (-) NOT WAITING-Resource is not in transition.
+WAITING TO GO ONLINE-Agent notified to bring the resource online but procedure not yet complete.
+WAITING FOR CHILDREN ONLINE-Resource to be brought online, but resource depends on at least one offline resource.
 Resource transitions to waiting to go online when all children are online.
-WAITING TO GO OFFLINE Agent notified to take the resource offline but procedure not yet complete.
-WAITING TO GO OFFLINE (propagate) Same as above, but when completed the resource's children will also be offline.
-WAITING TO GO ONLINE (reverse) Resource waiting to be brought online, but when it is online it attempts to go offline.
+WAITING TO GO OFFLINE-Agent notified to take the resource offline but procedure not yet complete.
+WAITING TO GO OFFLINE (propagate)-Same as above, but when completed the resource's children will also be offline.
+WAITING TO GO ONLINE (reverse)-Resource waiting to be brought online, but when it is online it attempts to go offline.
 Typically this is the result of issuing an offline command while resource was waiting to go online.
 WAITING TO GO OFFLINE (path) - Agent notified to take the resource offline but procedure not yet complete.
 When the procedure completes, the resource's children which are a member of the path in the dependency tree will also be offline.
 WAITING TO GO OFFLINE (reverse) - Resource waiting to be brought offline, but when it is offline it attempts to go online.
 Typically this is the result of issuing an online command while resource was waiting to go offline.
 WAITING TO GO ONLINE (reverse/path) - Resource waiting to be brought online, but when online it is brought offline.
 Resource transitions to WAITING TO GO OFFLINE (path).
 Typically this is the result of fault of a child resource while resource was waiting to go online.
-WAITING FOR PARENT OFFLINE Resource waiting for parent resource to go offline.
+WAITING FOR PARENT OFFLINE - Resource waiting for parent resource to go offline.
 When parent is offline the resource is brought offline.
 Note: Although this attribute accepts integer types, the command line indicates the text representations.
-WAITING TO GO ONLINE (reverse/propagate) Same as above, but resource propagates the offline operation.
-Type and dimension: integer-scalar Default: 1 not waiting